YouShineTech/emotion-recognition-pwa/docs/DEBUGGING_GUIDE.md

 ### **"Testing individual POC functionality"**

-1. Open the specific module test
+1. Open the specific module test file (e.g., `MediaCaptureModule.test.ts`)
-2. Use module-specific debug configuration
+2. Use "Debug Current Test File" configuration
 3. Step through the POC implementation
+4. For MediaCapture specifically, you can also use "Debug MediaCapture Tests"

 ## 🎓 **Learning Path for Embedded Developers**